 Maria Mazziotti Gillan is a recipient of the 2014 George Garrett Award for Outstanding Community Service in Literature from AWP, the 2011 Barnes & Noble Writers for Writers Award from Poets & Writers, and the 2008 American Book Award for her book, All That Lies Between Us (Guernica Editions).
 She is the Director of the Creative Writing Program / The Binghamton Center for Writers, and a Professor of Poetry at Binghamton University-State University of New York.
 She is the Founder and the Executive Director of the Poetry Center at Passaic County Community College in Paterson, NJ.
-She has published 18 books, including: What We Pass On: Collected Poems 1980-2009 (Guernica Editions, 2010), The Place I Call Home (NYQ Books, 2012), The Silence in an Empty House (NYQ Books, 2013), Ancestors' Song (Bordighera Press, 2013), and Writing Poetry to Save Your Life: How to Find the Courage to Tell Your Stories (MiroLand, Guernica, 2013).
+Her most recent books include: Paterson in Light and Shadow with Mark Hillringhouse (Serving House Books); What Blooms in Winter (NYQ Books); The Girls in the Chartreuse Jackets (Cat in the Sun Books); The Place I Call Home and The Silence in an Empty House (NYQ Books); Ancestors’ Song (Bordighera Press); and Writing Poetry to Save Your Life: How to Find the Courage to Tell Your Stories (MiroLand/Guernica).
 With her daughter Jennifer, she is co-editor of four anthologies: Unsettling America, Identity Lessons, and Growing Up Ethnic in America (Penguin/Putnam) and Italian-American Writers on New Jersey (Rutgers).
 She is the editor of the Paterson Literary Review.
 Her work has appeared in Prairie Schooner, New Letters, The New York Times, Poetry Ireland, Connecticut Review, The Los Angeles Review, The Christian Science Monitor, LIPS, and Rattle, as well as in numerous other journals and anthologies.

-Ms. Gillan has won the 2008 Chancellor’s Award for Scholarship and Creative Endeavor from Binghamton University, the 2008 Sheila Motton Award, Primo Nazionale Belmoro, the First Annual John Fante and Pietro di Donato Award, the Aniello Lauri Award, the May Sarton Award, the Fearing Houghton Award, New Jersey State Council on the Arts Fellowships in Poetry, and the American Literary Translators Association Award through a grant from the National Endowment for the Arts.
+Ms. Gillan has won the 2008 Sheila Motton Award, Primo Nazionale Belmoro, the First Annual John Fante and Pietro di Donato Award, the Aniello Lauri Award, the May Sarton Award, the Fearing Houghton Award, New Jersey State Council on the Arts Fellowships in Poetry, and the American Literary Translators Association Award through a grant from the National Endowment for the Arts.
 She has also received the New Jersey Governor’s Award for Literary Outreach and The Dare to Imagine Award from Very Special Arts.

 Professor Thomas Glave is an associated faculty member of Latin American and Caribbean Area Studies (LACAS), Africana Studies, and Philosophy, Interpretation, and Culture (PIC).
 He is presently the Leverhulme Visiting Professor at the Hispanic Studies/Yesu Persaud Centre for Caribbean Studies of the University of Warwick in Coventry, England.
 In 2012 he was a Visiting Fellow at Clare Hall, University of Cambridge and he recently taught at MIT as Martin Luther King, Jr. Visiting Professor in the Program in Writing and Humanistic Studies.